hlascelles/samudra/pages/about.md

 ---

 Samudra is dedicated to solving global waste management challenges that don't have a profitable solution.
-Here we describe what we do and why we do it, how we are different from other initiatives with similar goals, and how our work directly contributes to 15 out of 17 Sustainable Development Goals set by the <abbr title="United Nations">UN</abbr>.
+Here we describe what we do and why we do it, how we are different from other initiatives with similar goals, and how our work directly contributes to 15 out of 17 Sustainable Development Goals set by the UN.
 <hr style="height:10px; visibility:hidden;" />